Ravenbrook/mps/readme.txt

 ..
 IMPORTANT: Maintain as a subset of platforms listed in manual/build.txt.

 ..
-IMPORTANT: Maintain design.mps.ci as a superset of these platforms.
+IMPORTANT: Maintain design.ci as a superset of these platforms.

 ======================  =============  ======================
 Operating system        Archtectures   Toolchains